Discharge Plan Template

 Use Template

 Discharge planning is an essential aspect of patient care that aims to create a seamless transition for patients from the hospital setting to their next recovery phase.
-This interdisciplinary process involves collaboration among healthcare professionals, the patient, and their family to develop a comprehensive plan that addresses the patient's medical needs, functional abilities, and available support systems.
+This interdisciplinary process involves collaboration among healthcare professionals, hospital staff, the patient, and their family members to develop a comprehensive plan that addresses the patient’s medical needs, functional abilities, and available support systems.

-A includes medication management, required medical equipment and supplies, home health services, follow-up appointments, and education for the patient and their caregivers.
-Discharge planning reduces the risk of complications and hospital readmissions and helps patients receive appropriate care during their recovery.
+A discharge plan includes medication management, required medical equipment and supplies, home health services, follow-up appointments, and education for the patient and their caregivers.

 A well-executed discharge plan also empowers patients and their caregivers with the knowledge and resources they need to manage their recovery effectively.